hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-to-generate-dscc-api-client-libraries-for-python-using-openapi-generator.md

 ~/sdks/dscc-python-sdk$
 ```

-The generated client library can be made available in your workstation, or it can also be uploaded to a GitHub library so that it can be made available for others to use.
+The generated client library can be made available on your workstation, or it can also be uploaded to a GitHub Repo so that it can be made available for others to use.
 An example of the GitHub repository of a sample Python client library looks like this:

 ![](/img/python-open-api-sdk-repo.jpg "GitHub repository of Python Client library generated using OpenAPI generator")

 The client library comes with the following:

 * The code for assisting the DSCC API calls.
-* Documentation for this DSCC client library that derived from the API spec.
+* Documentation for this DSCC client library derived from the API spec.
 * Tests codes that can be used to validate the operation of this client library.
 * Examples of every endpoint available in the README.md
 * Required python dependencies (requirements.txt and test-requirements.txt) that are required for using this SDK